by

 Sim Glaser has been guest speaker at community rallies on poverty and is Rabbi at Temple Israel, an urban congregation celebrating Reform Judaism in Minneapolis.

-VOTE - Scroll down & vote in the polls.
+______VOTE - Scroll down & vote in the polls.

 COMMENT - Daily insights, prayers, thanksgiving & praise.